Ben Burr-Kirven

-Ben Burr-Kirven (born September 8, 1997) is an American former professional football linebacker who played for the Seattle Seahawks of the National Football League (NFL).
+Ben Burr-Kirven (born September 8, 1997) is an American former professional football player who was a linebacker for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Washington Huskies.

 Early life

 Burr-Kirven attended Sacred Heart Preparatory School in Atherton, California.
 He was the San Jose Mercury News Player of the Year as a junior and senior.
 He committed to the University of Washington to play college football.

 College career

 Burr-Kirven played at Washington from 2015 to 2018.
 He became a starter during his junior season in 2017.
 As a senior in 2018, he was the Pac-12 Conference Defensive Player of the Year and a member of the Associated Press All-America team.
 He majored in film studies at Washington, and received honors from the department.

 Professional career

 Burr-Kirven was selected by the Seattle Seahawks in the fifth round (142nd overall) of the 2019 NFL draft.
 As a rookie, he appeared in 16 games.
 He recorded a forced fumble and mainly played on special teams.

 Burr-Kirven was placed on injured reserve on August 23, 2021, after suffering a torn ACL in the preseason.
 He was waived on July 26, 2022, and placed on the reserve/physically unable to perform list.

 On March 10, 2023, Burr-Kirven was released by the Seahawks.
-He was re-signed by the Seahawks on July 27, 2023.
+He was re-signed by the Seahawks on July 27.
 He was released on August 29.